 FY 19 Audit Report Finding Area FY 19 Audit Report Rec.
-Number Recommendation Description Status of FY 19 Recommendations in FY 23 Material Weakness Financial System and Reporting 17 Strengthen coordination between Accounting and Financial Management Services and the Office of Budget to ensure that transactions are recorded accurately and timely.
-Repeat - Open Material 21 Complete the Trust Accounting Handbook to clearly reflect the assumptions used in the Trust Obligation and Liability Model and the Monthly Obligation and Liability Calculator, including establishing control activities; finalize materiality thresholds applied; update accounting transactions, and clearly identify periods when adjustments will be made regardless of materiality.
-Repeat - Open Weakness Trust Obligations and Liability Model 22 Develop a more standardized, secure, and automated method to estimate the Trust obligations and Trust Service Award Liability that ensures minimal human errors.
+Number Recommendation Description Status of FY 19 Recommendations in FY 23 Material Weakness Financial System and Reporting 16 (17) Strengthen coordination between Accounting and Financial Management Services and the Office of Budget to ensure that transactions are recorded accurately and timely.
+Repeat - Open 20 (21) Complete the Trust Accounting Handbook to clearly reflect the assumptions used in the Trust Obligation and Liability Model and the Monthly Obligation and Liability Calculator, including establishing control activities; finalize materiality thresholds applied; update accounting transactions, and clearly identify periods when adjustments will be made regardless of materiality.
+Repeat - Open Material Weakness Trust Obligations and Liability 21 (22) Develop a more standardized, secure, and automated method to estimate the Trust obligations and Trust Service Award Liability that ensures minimal human errors.
 As part of the ongoing AmeriCorps transition to shared service, coordinate with the service provider to determine methods that would enhance the security and quality of the existing estimation models.
-Repeat - Open 23 Strengthen controls to ensure the Trust modeling is performed by trained personnel to: a.
+Repeat - Open Model 22 (23) Strengthen controls to ensure the Trust modeling is performed by trained personnel to: a.
 Conduct detailed analysis and validation of data sources. b.
-Review and ensure the reasonableness of assumptions used and document the rationale behind estimation assumptions.
+Review and ensure the reasonableness of assumptions used and document the rationale behind estimation assumptions. c.
+Consider changes in conditions or programs that require further research and analysis.
+Update the assumptions when necessary.
 Repeat - Open